 McIntyre does not do any specific abdominal exercises

-McIntyre has a six pack, but he rarely does specific abdominal exercises – he focuses more on strengthening his back and butt to keep his body safe during competitions.
-For visible abdominal muscles, it is important to be slim enough, which is primarily achieved through diet, as nutritionists and personal trainers have told Business Insider.
+McIntyre has a six-pack, but says he rarely does specific abdominal exercises.
+Instead, he focuses more on strengthening his back and butt to keep his body safe during competitions.
+For visible abdominal muscles, it is important to be slim enough, which is primarily achieved through diet, as nutritionists and personal trainers have already told Business Insider.
 “If you want to see abdominal muscles, do it in the kitchen,” McIntyre says.
-To lose weight and lose weight healthy and sustainable, you should aim for a small calorie deficit.
+To lose weight and lose weight in a healthy and sustainable way, you should aim for a small calorie deficit.

 Hard training in the gym and running

 To build abdominal muscles, McIntyre recommends training “really hard” a few times a week.
 “I do not want to scare you, but train with goals, lift weights that challenge you, and run faster on the treadmill than you are comfortable with,” McIntyre said.